domesticatedviking/TextyMcSpeechy/README.md

 p316_003_mic1_output|Six spoons of fresh snow peas, five thick slabs of blue cheese
 ```
 - see [VCTK_dataset_tools](VCTK_dataset_tools/using_vctk_dataset.md) for some helpful scripts for generating metatata.csv if your model uses individual text files
+- see the [dataset recorder](dataset_recorder) for a tool that will let you quickly record a dataset using your own voice.

 ## Step 5: Convert dataset into the target voice
 - Convert all of the audio files in the dataset into the target voice using Applio.